lucas-soler/coffee-commerce/README.md

 $ yarn dev
 ```

-> If the browser does not open automatically, acesse: http://localhost:5173.
+> If the browser does not open automatically, acess: http://localhost:5173.

 ---